Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting

 \subsection{Statistical Models}

-Due to the availability and high spatiotemporal resolution of COVID-19 incidence reports, statistical approaches have grown in popularity and demonstrated their performance in accurate forecasting during the COVID-19 pandemic\citep{reinhart2021open, rahimi2023review, vaughan2023exploration}.
-Where compartmental models make assumptions of population and epidemic characteristics, statistical approaches can learn complex patterns directly from observed data.
+Due to the availability and high spatiotemporal resolution of COVID-19 incidence reports, statistical approaches have grown in popularity and demonstrated their performance in accurate forecasting during the COVID-19 pandemic \citep{reinhart2021open, rahimi2023review, vaughan2023exploration}.
+Whereas compartmental models make assumptions about population and epidemic characteristics, statistical approaches can learn complex patterns directly from observed data.
 However, these data-driven methods are highly dependent on data quality and usually have poor interpretability and scenario-building capability.

-As COVID-19 cases and hospitalizations are highly temporally correlated, many teams chose time-series forecasting methods among the big family of statistical approaches.
-The Auto-Regressive Integrated Moving Average (ARIMA) model is a time series forecasting method that makes future predictions by analyzing historical data.
-Some teams applied such methods to forecast incident cases and hospitalizations and reach satisfactory prediction accuracy \citep{benvenuto2020application, alabdulrazzaq2021accuracy}.
+As COVID-19 cases and hospitalizations are highly temporally correlated, many teams have chosen time-series forecasting methods within the family of statistical approaches.
+The Auto-Regressive Integrated Moving Average (ARIMA) model is a time-series forecasting method that makes future predictions by analyzing historical data.
+Some teams have applied such methods to forecast incident cases and hospitalizations, achieving satisfactory prediction accuracy \citep{benvenuto2020application, alabdulrazzaq2021accuracy}.
 Instead of using a single autoregressive method, CMU Delphi Group used a cumulative distribution function-space-averaged ensemble of three models, including a simple autoregressive model for point prediction, a quantile autoregressive model with additional case covariates, and a direction-stratified quantile autoregressive model \citep{reinhart2021open}.

 Deep learning-based approaches have shown great potential in epidemiological modeling in recent years.
-GT-DeepCOVID model is a deep learning-based approach that learns the dependence of hospitalization and mortality rate from syndromic, demographic, mobility, and clinical data \citep{rodriguez2021deepcovid}.
-To address the poor interpretability, the model also integrates an explainability module to discover the impact of different variables.
-Long Short-Term Memory (LSTM) is an alternate deep learning-based approach that is more skillful at capturing long-distance dependencies in time series data.
-LSTM and its variants were applied in COVID-19 forecasting with COVID-19 time series data as input \citep{lucas2023spatiotemporal}.
+The GT-DeepCOVID model is a deep learning-based approach that learns the dependence of hospitalization and mortality rates from syndromic, demographic, mobility, and clinical data \citep{rodriguez2021deepcovid}.
+To address its poor interpretability, the model also integrates an explainability module to discover the impact of different variables.
+Long Short-Term Memory (LSTM) is an alternative deep learning-based approach that is more skillful at capturing long-distance dependencies in time-series data.
+LSTM and its variants have been applied in COVID-19 forecasting with COVID-19 time series data as input \citep{lucas2023spatiotemporal}.